fenjalien/mdbook-typst-doc/readme.md

 Normally the preprocessor will panic if a type is used that is not in the config table.
 That is, unless the `default-type-class` key has been given, in which case an element with the given class and no link will be placed.

+For some reason having a link in the default template breaks when used within a heading.
+You can place an exclamation mark `!` between the hash and the type (`{{#!type ...}}`) to not use a link.
+If you know/find a way to fix this without having to turn off the link please let me know :)

 ### Typst Code Blocks
 Code blocks that have a language `typ` or `typc` can be processed.
 A `typ` block is in markup mode while a `typc` block is in code mode.